I'm a professor of computer

 Mao Luo, Chu-Min Li, Fan Xiao,

-Clause Minimization Approach for CDCL SAT Solvers, In Proceedings of the
+Effective Learnt Clause Minimization Approach for CDCL SAT Solvers, In

 Solvers for the